-My new friend Patricia made a gift of this.
+My new friend Patricia made a gift of these.
 Beautifully crafted stainless steel measuring cups and spoons – sturdy, shiny, and beautifully designed.
 I LOVE them.
 As she says : ‘….I figure every serious chef should have a solid pair in their arsenal.’
-Thank you Patricia!
+Thank you, Patricia!

 In addition to tipping us off to ‘Alice’s Teacup’, Patricia met up with me for brunch at Rosa Mexicano, close to the Lincoln centre in New York where we shared the most delicious Tres Leches cake….ever!
 Well ,my first three milks soaked cake.
 And I loved it.

 These are a few of my favourite things.
 What are yours this month?